gobravedave/C4-Plantuml-Helper/discovery.md

 "plantuml.server": "https://www.plantuml.com/plantuml"
 ```

 Only use https://www.plantuml.com/plantuml if you are OK to share your diagrams.
-The alernative is to setup you own server which is beyond the scope of this article.
+The alternative is to setup you own server which is beyond the scope of this article.

 C4 Modelling is supported via the inclusion of [plantuml-stdlib](https://github.com/plantuml-stdlib) into your script.